-Raise your hand if you get annoyed when the people sitting directly behind you in Mass sing loud enough to drown out….well, everything.
+Raise your hand if you get annoyed when the people sitting directly behind you are singing so loud at Mass they drown out….well, everything.

 Right there with ya.